 On 26 March 2006 the law on smoking in Scotland changed.
 Under the Prohibition of Smoking in Certain Premises (Scotland) Regulations 2006 public places and workplaces became smoke-free, with the exception of a limited number of exemptions.
 Vehicles used for business purposes are also affected by the new law.
 These include light and heavy goods vehicles and public transport such as taxis, buses, trains and ferries.
 All cars, however, will be exempt.

 Advice and information about the new law, including guidance to businesses on how to comply, can be accessed at www.clearingtheairscotland.com.
 Or contact the Scottish Executive’s tobacco control team at:Scottish Executive Health Department

-The Health Bill devolves regulation-making powers on this issue to the Welsh Assembly.
+The Health Bill devolves regulation-making powers on this issue to the Welsh Government.
 The Smoke Free Premises etc. (Wales) Regulations 2007 came into force on the 2nd of April, and there are very few exemptions to the smoking ban and anyone who breaches the law could face heavy penalties.
 Employers, managers and those in control of premises will need to display no-smoking notices and take reasonable steps to ensure that staff, customers, members and visitors are aware of the new law and do not smoke in buildings.